whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Select compute environment RStudio
 1. Select "Launch New Tale"
 1. Launching new Tale spinner displays
-1. "Building tale image" toaster notification appears
+1. Confirm notification dialog opens
+1. Confirm that the build/launch steps are correct
 1. After instance is started, you are redirected to Run page for instance

 * [ ] Compose Jupyter Tale